Nitrokey/nitrokey-documentation/nethsm/cli.rst

 ::

-    $ nitropy nethsm --host $NETHSM_HOST --username operator --password opPassphrase get-key myFirstKey --public-key > public.pem
+    $ nitropy nethsm --host $NETHSM_HOST --username operator --password  get-key myFirstKey --public-key > public.pem

 ::

-We can inspect the key with openssl and use it for encryption or signature verification (as described in the next section):
+We can inspect the key with OpenSSL and use it for encryption or signature verification (as described in the next section):

 ::